Tyrone Dobbs

 Tyrone Dobbs is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by Alan Halsall, the character first appeared on screen during the episode airing on 30 November 1998 and is still a cast member over 25 years later.
-Tyrone's storylines have been focused on his relationships with Maria Sutherland (Samia Ghadie) and Fiz Brown (Jennie McAlpine) as well as his doomed marriage to Molly Compton (Vicky Binns) and suffering domestic violence at the hands of his fiancée Kirsty Soames (Natalie Gumede).
+Tyrone's storylines have been focused on his relationships with Maria Connor (Samia Ghadie) and Fiz Brown (Jennie McAlpine) as well as his doomed marriage to Molly Dobbs (Vicky Binns) and suffering domestic violence at the hands of his fiancée Kirsty Soames (Natalie Gumede).
 In 2018, following the death of his mother Jackie (Margi Clarke), Tyrone discovers that Jackie was not his biological mother and while searching for his birth parents, meets his maternal grandmother, Evelyn Plummer (Maureen Lipman).